 Representative Courses: Medieval Church History; Modern Church History; Revival & Revivalism; American Presbyterian History; Doctrine of Man

 Dr. Davis was actively involved in American Presbyterianism, serving OPC and PCA churches, the latter of which he is ordained in as a Teaching Elder.
 He was a professor of philosophy and religion at Olivet College (1960-1963), professor of theology at Wheaton College (1963-1966), and Professor of Church History at Westminster Theological Seminary from 1966-2004, where he is now Professor Emeritus.
+He was instrumental in the formation of Martin Bucer Seminary in Bonn, Germany, and served there as a guest lecturer (1996-2004).
 A festschrift was published in his honor: The Practical Calvinist: An Introduction to the Presbyterian and Reformed Heritage (Christian Focus, 2002).

 John Hannah (2009-2013) Adjunct Professor of Church History